 For persons who are not Purchase College community members, the New York State University Police may determine that the offender be banned from riding in certain areas of the campus or on the entire campus for up to one year or longer should there be repeat offenses.

 The Student Code of Conduct exist to create an atmosphere in which all students may feel secure in the constitutional and civil rights granted to them.

 The college is in full compliance with the ADA and Section 503 and 504 of the Rehabilitation Act.
-Any student who needs special accommodations because of a disability (i.e., mobility, sensory, psychiatric, or learning disability) must contact Lauren Rodriguez, director of the Office of Disability Resources, at (914) 251-6035 to arrange for accommodations.
+Any student who needs special accommodations because of a disability (i.e., mobility, sensory, psychiatric, or learning disability) must contact the Office of Disability Resources, at (914) 251-6035 to arrange for accommodations.

-Section 504 and ADA Compliance Officer for the college is:
+The Section 504 and ADA compliance officer for Purchase College is:

-Section 504 and ADA Access and Accommodations Office Coordinator for the college is:
+Section 504 and ADA Disability Resources Coordinator for Purchase College Students is: